TRANSPORT &

 After you tour the site, you will visit the adjacent Delphi Archaeological museum, housing ancient artifacts found at the site.
 Its centerpiece are antiquities from the Oracle complex, which dates from the 18th century B.C. until its decline around 300 A.D.
 Exhibits include the frieze of the Treasury of the Sifnians, the Naxian Sphinx, the metopes of the Athenian treasury, and the Charioteer, created to commemorate a victory during the 476 B.C.
 Pythian Games.

 After you visit the museum, rejoin your transportation and begin the drive back to Athens.
 Along the way, a stop will be made for a traditional Greek lunch with wine.
-After lunch, you will start your drive back to the port of Piraeus.
+After lunch, you will start your drive back to Athens.

 Please Note